C-B-P/Pentanode-wallet/README.md

 We launch video guides about Pentanode : Masternode setup video guides, Tiered masternode explanations, Blockchain exploration tutorials etc...

 _Online exchanges listing / Summer 2018_
-Masternodes are activated and Pentanode blockchain is running smoothly, we start listing Pentanode on various online exchanges like Cryptopia, Cryptobridge or CoinExchange.
+Masternodes are activated and Pentanode blockchain is running smoothly, we start listing Pentanode on various online exchanges like Graviex, Cryptobridge, Cryptopia or CoinExchange.
+Exchange list will increase with time if our coin is accepted.

 ## Public Sale
 PentaNode is currently on Pre-Sale phase, this means the only way to get some coins and build a masternode is to buy coins.